 You have fed and raised a hog all spring, summer, and into the fall.
 It is now time to bring home the bacon.
 You got the pig to your ideal size to get the most out of it, I like ours to be right around 300 pounds, but go with your preference.

-A good butcherer can be hard to find or you are aiming at being more self sufficient, so you want to butcher the pig yourself.
-Imagine all of that meat you will have to fill your freezer.
+A good butcherer can be hard to find or you are aiming at being more self-sufficient, so you want to butcher the pig yourself.
+Imagine all of that meat the pig will provide to fill your freezer.

 The pig that we are butchering here was bought by our local volunteer fire department from an FFA member at our county fair.
 We finished raising the pig out at our farm until it was time to butcher.